turtlesrus01/challenge-one/README.md

-# Horiseon Solutions
+# Horiseon-Solutions

-## This webpage is one page guide to let you know what services our company offers.
+## This webpage is one page guide to let you know what Horiseon Social Solution Services offers.

-Horiseon Social Solution Services provides consultation solutions which will improve these three key areas for your business:
+The page begins with a header bar which contains the logo and navigation bar of three links.
+These links are named:

 1. Search Engine Optimization
 2. Online Reputation Management
 3. Social Media Marketing

+Furthermore, clicking on these links will take you to the content below in the  **body** of the webpage.
+The content of this page describes how the company can assist in online marketing needs.
+Each section of the **body** has an image attached of the office environment.
+An **aside** section contains a sidebar of content that describes more strategies for online marketing campaigns.

+The CSS stylesheet contains all formatting for these HTML **body** and **aside** sections.
+Included as well is the code to insert a **hero** image which makes the whole page more visually appealing.

+At the bottom of the page, the name of the company is printed and copyright is declared.